tsetoguchi/Youtube-Audio-Transcriber/README.md

 1. Run `main.py`.

-2. Results will be in `transcription.txt`.
+2. Results will be in `transcriptions.txt`.